Who needs to take the entrance exam and when?

-Entrance testing is the norm.
-However, students may be exempted if they are coming directly from schools similar to Rosslyn Academy, such as from another North American accredited schools.
-Students may also be exempted if they have standardized test records with US norms within one school year of their grade preference.
+Entrance testing is the norm and happens in the course of the admissions process.
+However, students may be exempt if they are coming directly from schools similar to Rosslyn Academy, such as from another North American accredited school.
+Students may also be exempt if they have standardized test records with US norms within one school year of their grade preference.

-All non-exempted students grades 2-12 also complete an English and math admission test.
-Test scores will be compared to those of Rosslyn Academy students.
-For admittance, applicants will need to achieve the 50th percentile, which is the US norm.
-Rosslyn Academy students average around the 60-70th percentile.
+All non-exempted students grades 2-12 complete an English and Math admission test.
+For admittance, applicants typically need to achieve a score in the 50th percentile or above, which is the US norm.

 Why entrance testing?

-- have positive feedback from teachers in the areas of effort, ability and behavior
+- have positive feedback from their present school in the areas of effort, attitude, ability and behavior